 Read the Montana state statute regarding corporation naming guidelines for more information.

 2. Is my corporation name available in Montana?

 Your Montana corporation name must be unique and distinguishable from other business names in Montana.
 Use the Montana Secretary of State’s Business Search Portal to determine if your desired business name is available.

 Before registering your Montana corporation, you’ll need to check if a good URL is available for your business name.
 It’s important to secure your URL right away.

 Step 2: Choose a Montana Registered Agent

-You must appoint a Montana registered agent, when you register your corporation with the Secretary of State.
+You must appoint a Montana registered agent when registering your corporation with the Montana Secretary of State.